SQLite Test Harness #3 (hereafter "TH3") is one of three test harnesses used for testing SQLite. TH3 is designed to meet the following objectives:

 TH3 achieves 100% branch test coverage (and 100% MC/DC) over the SQLite core.
 (Test coverage of the operating-system specific VFSes and extensions such as FTS and RTREE is less than 100%).

 TH3 was originally written for validation testing only, but has subsequently been used for development testing and debugging as well, and has proven very helpful in those roles.
-A full-coverage test run for TH3 takes less than 4 minutes on a workstation and hence serves as a fast but effect regression test during day-to-day maintenance of the SQLite code base.
+A full-coverage test takes less than three minutes on a workstation and hence serves as a fast regression test during day-to-day maintenance of the SQLite code base.

 TH3 is a test program generator.
 The output of TH3 is a program written in ANSI-C and intended to be linked against the SQLite library under test.
 The generated test program is compiled and run on the target platform in order to verify correct operation of SQLite on that platform.